Table of Contents

 - Lack of consistency among vendors and legal agreements

-Integrated tools in the contract management software help reduce legal risk.
+Our integrated tools help reduce legal risk.
 These include automatic contract renewals, notifications, and even compliance assistance.
 Each of these tools and many others help you minimize legal risk and decrease costs associated with the procurement cycle.

 Contract data and auditing cycle performance